Red Hen Publications

 In fact it tends to contradict the (probably skewed, but we have no idea in which direction) summation of First year Snape’s abilities with curses and hexes, as was given us by Sirius Black in GoF.
 And in the wake of HBP it all seems vanishingly unlikely.

-In those days, most of the teeny-boppers over on ff.net tended to take his House rivalry with McGonagall as their springboard and work from the position that if Snape and McGonagall don’t get on (which is not all that strongly indicated in books 1–6, btw) then Snape’s alleged weakness was in Transfiguration.
+In those days, most of the teeny-boppers and pre-teens over on ff.net tended to take his House rivalry with McGonagall as their springboard and work from the position that if Snape and McGonagall don’t get on (which is not all that strongly indicated in books 1–6, btw) then Snape’s alleged weakness was in Transfiguration.
 Which I think is improbable, since Transfiguration and Potions (and Alchemy) are all fairly closely related fields.
 And the similarity in structure between charms and curses makes Charms an unlikely candidate to have been Snape’s Achilles’ heel as well.

 For that matter, of all the instructors at Hogwarts, Snape and Minerva seem to be the two who are most alike in style.
-Both stern, both harsh.
+Both stern, in fact harsh.
 Indeed, he may well have deliberately set out to model his classroom manner upon hers (he certainly didn’t model it on Slughorn’s).
 That in itself would guarantee that they would probably lock horns on a regular basis over their smaller differences, but ultimately would be more expected to tend to have similar outlooks than otherwise.

 • • • •